 01Before you Begin Building your Complete Financial Portfolio

-Be brutally honest - don't keep something off the list because you'll "get to it tomorrow", or "it isn't a problem."
-The key to changing your life is to determine exactly where you stand in this moment in time.
+Be brutally honest—don't keep something off the list because you'll "get to it tomorrow" or "it isn't a problem."
+The key to changing your life is to determine exactly where you stand right now.

 This balance sheet is going to be extremely important as we craft our way through the following steps.
 It's a picture in time, the first step in understanding your net worth, it's a benchmark as you build your financial future.

 The process of building a complete financial portfolio can take years.
 If you are dedicated and diligent, you will reach your goal, so don't lose hope!

 02Contribute to Your 401k With Your Employer's Matching Funds

 Many businesses match contributions employees make to their 401k accounts.
 The amount of these matching contributions can vary widely from company to company; most providing an escalation in benefits based upon tenure.